 - Once the vegetables are tender, remove the bouquet garni and the clove-studded onion (discard).

-- Garnish soup bowls with lemon slices, optional.
+- Garnish soup bowls with sherry and lemon slices, optional.